lady-h-world/My_Garden/reading_pages/YinYang/ts5.md

 ### Cointegration Test

-As we have already known, a multivariate time series has multiple time dependent variables, each variable is a time series.
+As we have already known, a multivariate time series has more than one time dependent variables, each variable is a time series.
 Cointegration test checks the significant connections between 2 or more time series.
-When 2 or more time series are cointegrated, it means they have a long term, statistically significant relationship.
+When multiple time series are cointegrated, it means they have a long term, statistically significant relationship.
 Because cointegration is the premise of some models, such as Vector Autoregression (VAR), we need to do cointegration test before applying these models.

 Then what does "cointegration" mean, statistically?
 We need to understand what is the "order of integration (d)" first.